7 Months Pregnant: Symptoms, Body Changes & Baby Development

 • Increase fluid intake and reduce salt intake from canned foods, sauces, ketchup, chips, and pickles.
 This helps you get rid of water retention and swelling.

-• Include fiber-rich foods such as fruits and vegetables, legumes and whole grains.
-They help in preventing constipation.
+• Include fiber-rich foods such as fruits and vegetables, legumes, and whole grains in your 7-month pregnancy diet.
+They help prevent constipation.

 • Avoid spicy, acidic, and fatty foods, even if you have a craving for them, as they elevate the symptoms of indigestion and heartburn.